resulknad/eth-advanced-communication-networks/README.md

 This ensures that in every feasible solution if we have a flow of $`x`$ units from $`s_i`$ to $`w`$, we also have a flow of $`x`$ units from $`w`$ to $`t_i`$.

 ### Fractional Flows
 Our solution does return fractional flows.
-This means for some flow we have multiple paths.
+This means for some flow we have multiple paths each taking a different fraction of the flow.
 We load balance across those paths using flowlet switching, or ECMP in the UDP case.

-This might not respect the exact fractional solutions derived in our LP.
+This might not respect the exact fractional solutions derived in our LP because paths are selected uniformly at random.
 Experimental evidence suggests that this is not a problem.

 ## Configurable Parameters